 I’m assuming that most readers here would balk at the idea of paying $44,000 for three months of childcare help either because you raised two or more kids on your own, had grandparents or other family to help out, have amnesia on how difficult the fourth trimester was, or are simply envious this couple can afford to pay for so much help.

 This mother laid out some reasons why they are strongly considering hiring so much help.

 - No grandparents or siblings to help out.
 Everyone is more than a five-hour flight away and are busy with their own lives.
 Yes, it’s sad that they’re not getting more family support during the fourth trimester, but that’s what happens sometimes.

 - Husband has an arduous job and can only take a couple weeks of parental leave.

 - Their marriage is strained because of her husband’s stress at work and the difficulty encountered thus far raising their son.

-- She suffered through several weeks of postpartum depression after her first pregnancy, and expects to suffer through postpartum depression again.
+- Suffered through several weeks of postpartum depression after her first pregnancy.
+Expects to suffer through postpartum depression again.

 - She went through a difficult birth with her first that required post-op treatment and extra bed rest.

-- She is 40 years old and has lost energy and strength.
+- At 40 years old, she has lost energy and strength.